-Žižkov‘s nightlife has boomed over the past few years, and the neighborhood has more cafés and pubs that any other area in Prague.
-For shopping, you can’t beat the Smichov area, which offers a mix of shopping centers and small boutiques, as well as many movie theaters and affordable places to eat.
-Malá Strana (Lesser Quarter) and Staré Město (Old Town) are on the pricey side when it comes to eating and shopping, but this is where most historical sights are – many of which are free to explore—so you shouldn’t miss them.
+Žižkov‘s nightlife has boomed over the past few years, and the neighbourhood has more cafés and pubs than any other area in Prague.
+For shopping, you can’t beat the Smichov area, which offers a mix of shopping centres and small boutiques, as well as cinemas and affordable places to eat.
+Malá Strana (Lesser Quarter) and Staré Město (Old Town) are a little on the pricey side when it comes to eating and shopping, but this is where most historical sights are – many of these are free to explore.

 If you’re looking to explore a little further afield, you’re in luck: most of Prague’s neighbourhoods are connected by public transport.
 Plus, tickets are cheap, starting at about £1.
 All public transportation in Prague – the tram, bus and metro – can be used with the same ticket.
 A 30-minute ticket will only cost you around £1, while a 90-minute ticket should cost around £1.40.
 At around £5, a 24-hour pass could be an economical option worth considering, while a 72-hour pass is available for approximately £14.
 Tickets are available at metro stations and many convenience stores.

 To get from the city to the airport and vice versa, you can opt to take a taxi for upwards of £20 or avail yourself of the more budget-friendly Airport Express bus.

 This article is an updated version of a story created by Diana Bocco.